A Written Script For Igbo

 There are 7 radicals.

-- The combination of all three parts makes a syllable sound.
+There are 27 diacritics.- The combination of all three parts makes a syllable sound.

 - Ergo, different combinations produce different sounds.